How to Make a Clay & Button Bead Necklace — Easy Step-by-Step Guide

 What kind of clay is best for homemade jewelry?

-Air-dry clay is ideal for this project as it requires no special equipment and dries hard at room temperature.
-Polymer clay is also a good option if you have access to an oven for baking.
+Air-dry clay is an excellent choice for this project because it's readily available, requires no special equipment like an oven, and dries hard at room temperature.
+It's perfect for beginners and family crafting sessions.
+Polymer clay is also a fantastic option if you have access to an oven for baking.
+Polymer clay offers a wide range of colors and can achieve a very durable, professional finish once baked according to the manufacturer's instructions.
+For this specific necklace, air-dry clay is the most straightforward and accessible material.

 How long do air-dry clay beads take to dry?